Gambler’s Fallacy: The Quick Path to Financial Ruin

 Machiavelli and the Importance of Flexibility

 Niccolò Machiavelli, the Italian Renaissance philosopher renowned for his work “The Prince,” emphasized the importance of flexibility in leadership.
-When applied to investing, this principle underscores the need for adaptability in the face of ever-changing market conditions.
+When applied to investing, this principle underscores the need for adaptability in ever-changing market conditions.
 Being flexible means being open to new strategies and approaches, such as leveraging covered calls and put-selling to amplify returns in dividend investing.

 Machiavelli’s concept of virtù, often translated as “virtue” but more accurately meaning “adaptability” or “resourcefulness,” is particularly relevant in the investment world.
 Just as a prince must adapt to changing political landscapes, an investor must be ready to pivot their strategy in response to market shifts, economic indicators, or geopolitical events.